hbouvier/dns/README.md

     curl -X DELETE http://localhost:8053/dns/api/v1/name\?force\=true
     or
     for key in `echo 'KEYS dns*' | redis-cli | awk '{print $1}'` ; do echo DEL $key ; done | redis-cli

+# Running in Docker

+This DNS server is able to run as a docker container.
+To build the container, run a command similar to the following (`htdns` is a shorthand for HTTP/DNS):

+    docker build -t efrecon/htdns .

+To run, once you have your image, issue something similar to the following command:

+    docker run -it --rm -p 8053:8053 -p 53:53 --name=dns -e DNSTTL=1800 efrecon/htdns --level=debug

+Note how the command above maps port `53`, which requires root privileges and also how it passes further the `DNSTTL` environment variable (one of the optional variables documented above) and passes command-line arguments to the DNS server (in this case, putting it in `debug` mode).
+The implementation currently runs `redis` as a daemon before starting up the node-based DNS server.
+This is for the sake of simplicity, but breaks the principle that there should only be one container running in a container.